mocks-server/website/docs/guides-using-middlewares.md

 This means that it is possible to change the Mocks Server settings from a middleware, for example, so you could set a new global `delay` when a request is received, or change the current mock, or an specific route variant, etc.

-In the next example, when requesting `/api/users` the first time, the server will return the users collection, and then will change the `get-users` route variant to `error`, so the next time it is called it will return a 400 status code.
+In the next example, when requesting `/api/users` the first time, the server will return the users collection, and then it will change the `get-users` route variant to `error`, so the next time it is called it will return a 400 status code.

 ```js
 const USERS = ;